ayahilali44-max/Numerical-methods-and-algorithms/README.md

-# Numerical analysis & computational mathematics
+# Numerical analysis and computational mathematics
 **High performance implementations developed during my L2 of Mathematics.**

 This repository illustrates my ability to link theoretical mathematical concepts to efficient programming.
 These projects were developed alongside my university studies, reflecting a strong focus in numerical stability and algorithmic complexity.